Advice on SIC codes and your waste duty of care.

-Your obligations under the duty of care are set out in the Government’s Code of Practice.
-Some further information on this can be found on our website:
+Your obligations under the duty of care are set out in the government’s code of practice:

-There are new obligations to apply the waste hierarchy to your decisions on waste management options when you transfer waste and to declare on transfer notes that you have done so.
+There are new obligations to apply the waste hierarchy to your decisions on waste management when you transfer waste, and to declare on transfer notes that you have done so.
 Transfer notes will also have to include a Standard Industry Classification (SIC) code for your business sector.

-Guidance on the hierarchy in England is available on the Defra website:
+Guidance on the waste hierarchy in England is available on gov.uk:

-Guidance on the hierarchy in Wales will be available from the Welsh Government soon.
+Guidance on the hierarchy in Wales is available from the Welsh Government:

 Guidance on SIC codes is available from the Office for National Statistics: